PaddlePaddle/FastDeploy/serving/docs/EN/vdl_management-en.md

    d.
 Testing the service

    Click the "open client" button to open the client for quickly testing the service.
 The client is written based on gradio, and will automatically help users fill in basic information according to the launch parameters of the service.
-Users can refer to [Use VisualDL as fastdeploy client for request visualization](./client-en.md#use-visualdl-as-fastdeploy-client-for-request-visualization) to use.
+You can refer to [Use VisualDL as fastdeploy client for request visualization](./client-en.md#use-visualdl-as-fastdeploy-client-for-request-visualization) to use.
    <p align="center">
    <img src="https://user-images.githubusercontent.com/22424850/211198901-3e58fe9d-8667-4416-987a-200f9edeb05d.gif" width="100%"/>
    </p>